Keep More of What You Earn with Fixed Income ETFs

 More than 140 fixed income professionals dedicated to conducting research, innovating new fixed income solutions managing risks and costs, and supporting clients.

-ETFs are on a record-setting fund flow pace through the first four months of 2021 with fixed income ETFs gathering roughly 25% of flows.11 We expect strong flows into low-cost, tax-efficient ETFs to continue, especially if tax rates increase and the low-yield environment persists.
+With elevated volatility in both equity and fixed income markets amid a restrictive Federal Reserve and persistent inflation, we expect strong flows into low-cost, tax-efficient ETFs to continue.
 As their benefits become more broadly explored and understood, fixed income ETFs will continue to increase in number and variety, creating greater application opportunities.

 Emerging Markets Developing countries where the characteristics of mature economies — such as political stability, market liquidity, and accounting transparency — are beginning to manifest.
 Emerging market investments are generally expected to achieve higher returns than those of developed markets but are also accompanied by greater risk, decreasing their correlation to investments in developed markets.